 Jungfraujoch is a glacier “saddle” between the mountain peaks Jungfrau and Mönch in Switzerland.
 To get to Jungfraujoch, you ride a very scenic train from the bottom of Lauterbrunnen Valley up to the station Kleine Scheidegg.
-There you transfer to another train which goes through a very steep, uphill tunnel through the Eiger and Mönch mountains, and then stops underground at the highest elevation railway station in all of Europe at 11,332 ft (3,454m).
+There you transfer to another train which goes through a very steep, uphill tunnel through the Eiger and Mönch mountains along the world-famous Jungfrau Railway.
+The railway terminates underground at the highest elevation railway station in all of Europe at 11,332 ft (3,454m).
 I made this train trip in June of this year while solo traveling in the Swiss Alps.

 Once I arrived at Jungfraujoch station, a long elevator ride brought me up to the the Sphinx Observatory.
 The Sphinx Observatory looks like something out of a James Bond movie… it’s a sci-fi looking metal building that sits perched on the tippy-top of a pointy mountain, looking like the lair of a billionaire villain.
 Sphinx observatory is one of the highest astronomical observatories in the world, and a very popular tourist destination by day.
 I queued up with the hundreds of other tourists to make my way out to the viewing platforms, waiting an absurdly long time for each member of a large group to take a selfie at the “Jungfraujoch: Top Of Europe” sign.
 When I made it out on the viewing platform, the view of the mountain peaks and Aletsch Glacier was mostly obscured by clouds.
 When I found myself a spot along the railing to watch and photograph the views, I was tapped on the shoulder and rudely told to move out of the way so somebody could take a selfie where I was standing.
 Dealing with selfie-obsessed tourists became tiresome, so I went inside to write postcards and eat some spicy noodle soup while waiting for a break in the clouds.
 The cafes and restaurants in the observatory have adapted to their clientele, serving Asian noodles and a full Indian menu at Restaurant Bollywood.
 Swiss food isn’t the greatest in my opinion, so I was excited about the $8 cup ‘o noodles.